Transfer Portal (Riverside Minor Hockey)

 The Ugly

 The ugly truth about transferring centers is if you make the wrong choice.
 "We don't know what we don't know" is a common phrase used when people are assessing options or evaluating choices.
 You want to make an informed decision but the unknown is always lurking.
-This new version of hockey-musical-chairs means you could always be looking for a better seat when the seat you have may be the one best suited to you.
+This new version of hockey-musical chairs means you could always be looking for a better seat when the seat you have may be the one best suited to you.
 How do you know?
 The ugly truth is that this hockey version of the transfer portal is supposed to be regulated by the OHF (on paper!).
 No coach tampering.
 No coach contact, etc. So how do you find out the truth and who's going to give you the straight answers?
 Your RMHA Executive will be here to help along the way.
 We know how good our Ranger family is and will continue to be for many years to come.

 So Why Choose RMHA?

 Unwavering Community Support: Throughout the 66+ year history of RMHA, we have been recognized as a historic member of the Windsor-Riverside community.
 Whether because of our longstanding Houseleague tournament or our International Christmas Travel Tournament (entering its 65th year!), RMHA is recognized as a "sports voice" in the community and will continue to be one for years to come.
+RMHA will be reverting to our traditional RR logo to further enhance our history, our commitment to hockey traditions, and in support of the many alum that have come through our doors.

 Consistent Schedules: RMHA has one home...the WFCU Center.
 All our houseleague and travel teams practice and play (their home games) out of this one home.
 In addition, RMHA sets the team schedules by August of each year which means your team practices are consistent and known so you as a player and family can make definitive plans without wondering what your schedule will look like in December or February.
 We start our schedule right after Labor Day each year and we run through the end of March.
 Occasional schedule shifts will happen but overall your team calendar stay constant.
 That's important for families and for our players who may be involved in other activities.